 Transformers are complex yet they are the selected equipment used by most of the industries for smoother power supply.
 With the growing energy consumption and various mega infrastructure projects under construction, Africa needs to major its focus on expanding its power generation capacity.
 According to Andre Van Zyl CEO of Reliable Transformers a manufacturer of transformers in South Africa, the growing capacity and the ever rising power demands are consequently boosting demand for distribution transformers in Africa.

 Africa’s existing power grid and the new power transmission line is highly expected to fuel distribution transformers market growth due to the increasing number of foreign investment in the power sector.
 Presently, Africa depends majorly on hydropower projects for electricity generation.
 Therefore, distribution transformers are gaining significance due to the accelerated construction activities in the power expansion necessities for the transmission network to carry additional power.

 Buying a distribution transformer

 Transformers can be in service for decades, and with such a long life span the operating cost can greatly exceed the initial price.
-This worrying concern brings to the consideration when choosing the right transformer for economic performance, one has to look at the proper size (capacity) and efficiency of the transformer, and efficiency means looking at both the core steel and the winding material.
+This is why one should be very keen when choosing the right transformer for economic performance.
+According to Saleem Muhammad of PEL Group a manufacturer of distribution transformers in Pakistan, apart from making sure the transformer is tailored to meet your needs, one has to look at the proper size (capacity) and efficiency of the transformer; and efficiency means looking at both the core steel and the winding material.
 At times there can be a tendency to oversize the transformer capacity relative to the load it will actually see.
+PEL Group has offices in South Africa, Botswana and Swaziland.

 Distribution transformers play a key role in an electrical system’s efficiency and power quality, yet 95% of buying decisions are based solely on first cost.
 Buying based on life cycle cost would save literally hundreds of thousands of dollars in operating losses over the installed life for transformers.
 Therefore, users can lower energy rates and avoid high transformer losses by investing in energy-efficient transformers.